 NIH hires a variety of fellows each year, though not all types are hired every year.
 If you’re a PMF Finalist, check OPM’s online Talent Management System (TMS) for any available openings at NIH.

 At-Large PMFs are hired by the NIH Office of Human Resources and rotate throughout the entire NIH, creating their own schedule of 3-4 month rotations.
 These rotational opportunities provide on-the-job training with exposure to senior leadership.
-A core business rotation requirement applies to this program.

 Designated PMFs rotate through a specified Institute or Center (IC) and may have one or more rotations outside of their home IC.
 As a Designated fellow, the focus is on learning the organization and culture of their home IC.